 Topics should have a prominent global, international, or transnational dimension.

 Proposals will be considered by a faculty committee in March and October of each year.
-Applications for the spring 2018 round are due by midnight on Sunday, March 11, for proposals to be carried out by December 31, 2019.
+Applications for the spring 2018 round are now closed.

 Applicants should submit their materials in one combined PDF file to firstname.lastname@example.org, with a subject line of “LASTNAME-International Collaborative Grant.”
 Applications must include: